Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 # Lab 01: Configure GHASDO in Azure DevOps

+## Lab Scenario

+In this lab you will configure GitHub Advanced Security (GHAS) in Azure DevOps.

+## Lab Objectives
+In this lab, you will perform:
+- Task 1: Configuring the eShopOnWeb team project
+- Task 2: Configure the approvals and checks in environments
+- Task 3: Create Azure Resource Manager service connection
+- Task 4: Grant Permission to Pipeline
+- Task 5: Enable Advanced Security from Portal
+- Task 6: Setup Advanced Security permissions

+## Estimated Timing :45 minutes

 ### Task 1: Configuring the eShopOnWeb team project

 1. Open Edge browser and navigate to https://dev.azure.com and select **Start Free** and sign in with the credentials provided in the Environment variables.